 Specifically, it must connect to the vendor's server, and the user then manages it via a mobile app that also works via the same server.
 You can't even set your eero up without first logging in via your eero account.
 And, among other things, when there's no Internet, you can't make changes to your home network.

 In other words, everything that goes through your home eero potentially goes through its maker.
-The company prides itself on using (technical) information gleaned from users to improve its product over time.
+The company prides itself on using (technical) information from users to improve its product over time.

 But privacy is not what a third party says they will do but what they can do.
 Or, in this case, what you let them do.

-Would you allow a plumber access to your bathroom at all times just because they promise that they’ll look only at the pipes?
-Oh, how about having to check with them each time you want to use or make changes to the bathroom?
-It’s your bathroom.
+Would you allow a plumber access to your bathroom at all times just because they promise that they'll look only at the pipes?
+Oh, how about checking with them each time you want to use or make changes to the bathroom?
+It's your bathroom.
 Think about it!
 Maybe consider another plumber?

-And that probably has something to with why Amazon bought eero.
+And that probably has something to do with why Amazon bought eero.
 But who knows!

 With that out of the way, let continue with the eero Pro 6.
 (I reviewed the eero 6 separately here).

 Amazon eero Pro 6: The most advanced yet painfully modest eero to date

 The eero Pro 6 is quite compact, coming in a square with rounded corners that slightly larger than 5-inch (13cm) wide and a tad taller than 2-inch (5 cm) in height.
 Size-wise, it’s somewhat like the Asus RT-AX92U without the external antennas.